izzymsft/DataStreamsUseCases/CHALLENGES.md

 - Create an entry point Azure function that gets triggered when events arrive at Kansas Event Hub.
 - Create an entry point Azure function that gets triggered when events arrive at Virginia Event Hub.
 - Create an orchestrator function that will be called by the entry point functions
 - Create activity functions that will enrich the patient or hospital metadata leveraging Azure Cognitive services (vision, text analysis).
+This function will extract metadata from images in the record and also analyze feedback as positive or negative using sentiment analysis.
 - Create an activity function that will collect the final metadata and write it out to datastore (Cosmos DB or SQL Server).
 Data from each of the 4 output event hubs will go to a seperate SQL table or Cosmos DB collection.
 - Run the data generator code to generate events for 60 minutes.